 Catlettsburg is a very small city located in the state of Kentucky.
-With a population of 1,808 people and three constituent neighborhoods, Catlettsburg is the 199th largest community in Kentucky.
-Much of the housing stock in Catlettsburg was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 1,747 people and three constituent neighborhoods, Catlettsburg is the 199th largest community in Kentucky.
+Catlettsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Catlettsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Catlettsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Catlettsburg are a mix of both white- and blue-collar jobs.
 Overall, Catlettsburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Catlettsburg who work in sales jobs (15.98%), maintenance occupations (10.58%), and office and administrative support (7.47%).
+There are especially a lot of people living in Catlettsburg who work in office and administrative support (18.78%), healthcare suport services (11.45%), and healthcare (10.73%).

 The people who call Catlettsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Catlettsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Catlettsburg include German, English, Scottish, and Italian.
+Important ancestries of people in Catlettsburg include Irish, English, German, European, and Scots-Irish.

 The most common language spoken in Catlettsburg is English.
-Other important languages spoken here include German and Japanese.
+Other important languages spoken here include Spanish and Polish.